 There is an initial application fee for all Right to Information applications.
 This fee cannot be waived.

 There is no application fee for Information Privacy applications.

 No processing charges are payable if the agency spends less than 5 hours processing an application.
-If the agency spends more than 5 hours the charge is $6.95 for each 15 minutes (or part thereof) spent processing the application.
+If the agency spends more than 5 hours a charge for each 15 minutes (or part thereof) spent processing the application is applicable.

 The applicant is not charged for processing of documents that contain personal information.

-The department may also charge 25 cents per A4 page if the applicant wishes to receive black and white photocopies.
+The department may also charge a fee per A4 page if the applicant wishes to receive black and white photocopies.
 No charge will apply to access documents on CD/DVD.